 The unreasonable and massive takeover of private lands by state and local government must end.

 Union members’ First Amendment right of freedom of speech and assembly should be reaffirmed and be protected against arbitrary disciplinary actions.
 New York State should be a right to work state.
-We support strengthening the Taylor Law and the repeal of the Triborough Amendment, and are strongly opposed to attempts to allow mediators to declare that officials are bargaining in bad faith.
+We support strengthening the Taylor Law and the repeal of the Triborough Amendment and are strongly opposed to attempts to allow mediators to declare that officials are bargaining in bad faith.
 We support limiting pay raises from binding arbitration to 2 percent or the rate of inflation, whichever is lower.
 Since the US Supreme Court struck down Agency Shop, government unions should not be able to prevent public employees from opting out.
 Efforts to regulate Gig workers must be rejected.
-Efforts to expand the public works subjected to prevailing wage laws must be rejected.
+Efforts to expand the public works subjected to prevailing wage laws must be rejected and/or repealed.
 We support legislation seeking to repeal the Farm Laborers Fair Labor Protection Act.

 New York State must adopt the strictest legal reforms and work requirements, give control to the local counties to set limits for the amount of payment, allow for 100% sanctions if the public assistance work rules are not adhered to, require full restitution if fraud is used to obtain benefits, and firmly establish that each recipient is in our country legally.
 We support the requirement of drug testing and fingerprinting all who apply for government benefits and reject the use of taxpayer money to reach out for new recipients.

 The free market, not government controls, is the only way to have quality affordable housing.
 The recently enacted expansion of rent regulations throughout New York State will only exacerbate the housing shortages and force landlords to abandon and/or not do necessary repairs due to the inability to recoup the funds to provide the necessary repairs.
+During the pandemic, government has protected renters from evictions, but ignored the plight of landlords who are expected to pay undiminished taxes or face foreclosure.
+Government policies that interfered with the ability of real estate to generate income must not result in the socialist seizure of private property.

+We must stop the erratic issuance of unconstitutional dictates that has destroyed thousands of small businesses.
+A devastated economy will setback all New Yorkers for decades to come.
 We must reestablish a climate that is business friendly, and eliminate burdensome taxes and regulations that prevent society’s entrepreneurial spirit from soaring.
 Businesses must be allowed to conduct their business in an atmosphere that lets the free-market dictate what is best for it as long as the business is not promoting substances that are illegal or promoting illegal behavior.
 We support the repeal of the mandated “Wicks Law” and the Scaffold Law that adds to construction costs.
 Companies should be allowed to hire the best-qualified person without fear of breaching hiring quotas.
 The free market must determine wages, not government.
 We call for the repeal of the current steps raising the minimum wage and also oppose living wage legislation.
 Employees must be held responsible if they contribute to their own injuries.
 Tort reform, including the expansion of sanctions for bringing frivolous lawsuits, is essential to encourage the free flow of business in New York State, and meaningful Workers Compensation reform is vital.
 We support repealing the requirement that new LLC or LLP publish notices for 6 weeks in 2 different newspapers.
 We support a constitutional amendment that would specifically define “eminent domain” to prohibit takings for economic development purposes and limit takings to true public purposes.
 Hydrofracking, with proper environmental safeguards, should be permitted in the state.
 The “Paid Family Leave” requirement adopted in 2017, is unreasonable and unsustainable, and should be repealed.
 We do not support the proposed Transportation Climate Initiative that would artificially raise the cost of gasoline and diesel fuel.